 shoes (or slave shoes) because they were so disliked.
 Even the slaves would blacken them with

-These brogans are available in Black (rough out or smooth out) and Russet (rough out only).
+These brogans are available in Black (rough out) and Russet (rough out only).
 There are no "lefts" and "rights" to these shoes.
 They are made on straight lasts. ( A "last" is a block or form over which a shoe upper is drawn and shaped.)
 Laces are provided.
 Since they are made of the finest natural leather they quickly form to whichever foot you regularly wear them.
 Soles are pegged as original.

 Special Note: DO NOT PUT YOUR FEET CLOSE TO OR IN THE FIRE.
 You will bake the soles and cause them to dry up and crack open.
 At this point there is nothing to be done to repair them.